Home | VBA Section | General Section | Downloads | Licensing | Privacy Policy | OfficeTips RSS Feed

 Set oSld = ActivePresentation.Slides(1) and Set oSld = ActivePresentation.Slides(1).Shapes(1).Parent are equivalent because the return the same slide reference.
 In the 2nd statement we retrieve the reference of the parent of the given shape object which is the slide itself.
 You might wonder how this is useful.
 In the example for better explanation I traversed an addition level down and then came back up to arrive at the slide reference which is not good programming.
 But what if you were given a shape reference and needed to ascertain which was the parent presentation within a sub routine, would this property be very handy then?
 Using this property we can traverse in reverse to arrive at any top level object associated with the original object.

-if you wanted to know if a shape resides on a slide or master.
+If you wanted to know if a shape resides on a slide or master.

 If TypeName(ActiveWindow.Selection.ShapeRange(1).Parent) = "Master" Then